Millfields Primary School

 Mrs Russell has a lot of both personal and professional experience of children and young people with SEN. She trained to be a SENCO pre-accreditation (2005) on a five day SENCO course.
 Mrs Russell is part of the school’s Senior Leadership Team and she gives feedback to the senior leaders and Governors regularly.

-At Millfields we have regular staff meetings and regular LSA meeting providing ‘in house’ training sessions to try to keep every member up to date with current practice and ideas in SEND.
+At Millfields we have regular staff meetings and regular Learning Support Assistant (LSA) meetings providing ‘in house’ training sessions to try to keep every member up to date with current practice and ideas in SEND.

 Different members of staff have also received training related to different special needs.
 These courses have included: